How do I find happiness?

 This parable encourages us to listen to ourselves like Buddha listened to Mara so we can learn from our suffering rather than view such exeriences as "forces antagonistic to enlightenment."
 Buddha welcomed Mara to share his troubles and empathized by saying "it can be difficult being Mara."
 In the same way, we can assume an attitude of acceptance of our conditioned minds while still cultivating change.

 When we abide in our essential nature we have empathy for the conditioned self, our "old friend," like Mara.
 Nothing can diminish our essential nature so it isn't skillful to fear intimacy with our conditioned self.
-Instead hold any suffering in love.
+Instead you can hold any suffering in love.

 "Enlightenment is intimacy with all things."
 Chogyam Trungpa

 When we're struggling, Pema Chodron reminds us that it can be "good in the beginning, good in the middle and good in the end."
 If you can, it's best to notice when you're first triggered by a stressor - before you've developed a story about it.
 But if you don't, know that with practice, you'll begin to take the position of a witness in the middle of any turmoil, soon enough to come home to yourself, see clearly and regain peace of mind.